Responding to Climate Change

 Research & Development

-Estimating Carbon Storage in Wooden Buildings
+Estimating Carbon Storage in Existing Wooden Buildings

-Tokyo University of Agriculture and Technology has published a study in the open access journal Scientific Reports on a method for estimating carbon storage in wooden buildings constructed by the private sector over the past 50 years.
+In October 2022, Tokyo University of Agriculture and Technology has published a study in the open access journal Scientific Reports on a method for estimating carbon storage in wooden buildings constructed by the private sector over the past 50 years.

 At the 17th Conference of the Parties to the United Nations Framework Convention on Climate Change (COP17) held in 2011, it was agreed* that changes in carbon stocks within Harvested Wood Products (HWP) should be accounted for as greenhouse gases absorption or emissions by each country.
 HWP are important for climate change mitigation because they continue to store carbon after they are harvested from the forest.

-* In the second commitment period of the Kyoto Protocol, the rule to evaluate and account for changes in the carbon content of HWP (carbon storage effect) is permitted.
+*In the second commitment period of the Kyoto Protocol, the rule to evaluate and account for changes in the carbon content of HWP (carbon storage effect) is permitted.
 The HWP calculation rules apply to "wood," "wood panels," and "paper" produced from cultivated forests under "forest management" in Japan

 In August 2022, Sumitomo Forestry began selling the Japanese language "One Click LCA", software that visualizes CO2 emissions and other data from buildings, as the sole distributor in Japan.

-*1 Source: Global Alliance for Building and Construction (2021)
+*Source: Global Alliance for Building and Construction (2021)

 Global CO2 Emission Rates by Industry